How to Choose Your Special Daily Planner to Achieve Your Dreams

 It lets your imagination run wild and create your own fields and boxes that would suit your individual goals and plans.

-Never underestimate the power of post-it notes.
+Oh the almighty post-it notes.
+They are cheap (unless you crave premium quality), palm-sized and light.
+Almost A perfect note-taking tool.
 They are the easiest way to capture your plans.

 They are small - so your mind might be tricked into thinking an idea could also be short.